ChrisWiegman/kana/README.md

 Currently pphpMyAdmin and TablePlus are the only two clients I've configured.
 If you would like to use a different client, please [open an issue](https://github.com/ChrisWiegman/kana/issues) and I'd be happy to take a look.

+> *Note* Opening the Database directly with Kana doesn't work for SQLite databases.
+To open a SQLite database directly navigate to `<your-site-folder>/wp-content/database/.ht.sqlite` and open the file directly.

 ## wp-cli

 `kana wp <WP-CLI COMMAND>` will execute a [wp-cli](https://wp-cli.org) command on your site.
 For example `kana wp plugin list` will list all the plugins on the site and their associated statuses